gymrek-lab/CITRUS/doc/user_guide.md

 If any input values to general operators are haplotype-level, the operator will apply the function to each haplotype separately and return a tuple of two `n x m` matrices.
 The order of the matrices in the tuple is preserved.
 When there is a mix of person-level and haplotype-level values, the person-level values are applied to each haplotype seperately.
 When the input is all person-level values the output will be a single `n x m` matrix.

 A pseudocode example with the SumNode is below.
 It shows the operators ability to work with both haplotype-level and person-level values.
-See the SumNode documentation (TODO) for more details.
+See the [SumNode documentation](operator_nodes/math_func.md#class-sum) for more details.

 ```python
 # Input values